FineRocco/secrue-p2p-app/README.md

 - **Peer-to-Peer Architecture**: Eliminates centralized servers, enhancing privacy and reducing vulnerability to external breaches.
 - **Long-Term Cloud Storage Encryption**: Encrypts messages for storage across cloud platforms.
 - **Redundant Cloud Storage**: Ensures reliability with support for three providers: **AWS S3**, **Firebase**, and **Azure**.
+- **Message Searching**: Allow users to search for keywords and find every message in all their conversations where that word was used.
 - **Cross-Platform Compatibility**: Operates on Windows, macOS, and Linux.

 ---